thinzarwinluck/thinzarwinluck-unemployed-daily-schedule/README.md

 # My Awesome Project

-This project is a web application that allows my schedule to track their daily tasks and goals.
+This project is a web application that allows my schedule to track my daily tasks and goals.

 ## Installation